Isabella Herb: Education and early career

 Herb is noted for being the first woman physician to specialize in anesthesiology.
 She matriculated at Chicago Women's Medical College in 1889 with a goal of becoming a surgeon, graduating in 1892.
 Her ensuing internship was at Chicago's Mary Thompson Hospital for Women.

 She worked as an assistant to the medical staff as well as to Lawrence Prince, who had pioneered both chloroform anesthesia, and the open drop ether process (drops of ether on a patient's mask).
 Herb later worked as both anesthetist and pathologist for Augustana Hospital in Chicago.
-She published her case work in 1898, the first woman to publish on those fields of expertise.
+She published her case work in 1898, the first woman to publish in those fields of expertise.

 Hospital staff department head Albert J. Ochsnerl recommended her in 1899 to the Mayo Clinic in Rochester, Minnesota.
 The Mayo had experienced exponential growth in its first two decades, and accordingly, the upswing in patient case loads necessitated additional trained medical personnel.
 In order to free up the Mayo physicians for higher priorities, Herb was brought in to assume pathology and an anesthesia responsibilities.
 She thereby became the Mayo's first woman specialist in her chosen fields.
+She worked as the anesthetist for Dr. Charles H. Mayo.
 Herb remained at the Mayo until 1904, when she left to further her medical studies in Europe.

 Return from Europe and later career

 Upon her 1905 return from Europe, she held a fellowship in pathology from 1909 to 1941 at Rush Medical College in Chicago, and was the first woman on their staff.
 She further received a grant from the American Medical Association to work with microbiologist Ludvig Hektoen at the Memorial Institute for Infectious Diseases.
 In 1909, Arthur Dean Bevan chose her to head the department of anesthesia at Presbyterian Hospital (merged with Rush Medical College in 1969).
+She was the first woman appointed to the staff of Presbyterian Hospital and was the chief anesthetist from 1909 to 1941.

 In 1911, Herb entered the debate over a legal challenge of whether or not it was safe for nurses to administer anesthesia.
 The New York State Medical Society held that nurses were not specifically licensed for the practice.
 Herb concurred in the fact that she believed that only doctors could determine the underlying health of the patient before anesthesia should be administered.
 Nurses countered that they were fully trained to assess the patient's reaction to anesthesia.

 During her career, Herb routinely published numerous articles on her field of study.
 She was named the first woman president of the American Association of Anesthetists.